-Facing and Embracing the Parts of Yourself You’d Rather Not See to Restore Wholeness, Confidence and Resilience
+Facing and Embracing the Parts of Yourself You’d Rather Not See

 Naming the Shadow

-But in Self Leadership Coaching and parts work, we know the Shadow by another name: the Exiles.
+In Self Leadership and parts work, we know the Shadow by another name: the Exiles.

-It explains why you can’t stop moving long enough to feel your own discomfort.
-Why you rush to rescue or solve other people’s problems, because their pain mirrors something in you.
+It’s why you can’t stop moving long enough to feel your own discomfort.
+Why you rush to rescue or solve other people’s problems — because their pain mirrors something in you that you haven’t been willing to face.
+Why weakness in others secretly irritates you, because it points to the shame or perceived brokenness you’ve buried in yourself.

 The Invitation

 Beneath all the fear, shame, and resistance, something else lives there too.
-Something fragile but unbroken, and beautiful.
+Something fragile but unbroken.
+Something still hoping to be seen, welcomed, and accepted.

+What if freedom isn’t found in escaping discomfort, but in turning toward it with gentleness?
 What if the very places you most want to hide are the ones holding the seeds of your healing?
+What if the Shadow you fear is also the doorway to your wholeness?

 This is where our story begins — with two characters, Coach and Lev, and a reluctant conversation about the parts of himself Lev most wanted to avoid.

-(Coach and Lev are featured (made-up) characters in my Self Leadership Guide: How to Talk Amongst Your Selves).
+(Coach and Lev are featured characters in my Self Leadership Guide: How to Talk Amongst Your Selves).

 The Sprout in the Ashes